- South High

 What is Parkway's grading scale?

-Parkway uses a weighted 4.0 grading scale based on an A-F grades.
+Parkway uses a weighted 4.0 grading scale based on an A-F grade.
 Each letter grade has a number value: A = 4, B = 3, C = 2, D = 1, F = 0.
-If the class is an Honors or Advanced Placement (AP) class a "bump" of 0.5 is added making the letter grade number value: A = 4.5, B = 3.5, C = 2.5, D = 1.5, F = 0.
-We have an H as a possibility in Honors and AP classes; an H is worth 5.0.
+If the class is an Honors or Advanced Placement (AP) class, a "bump" of 0.5 is added, making the letter grade number value: A = 4.5, B = 3.5, C = 2.5, D = 1.5, F = 0.
+We have an A+ (previously H) as a possibility in Honors and AP classes; an A+/H is worth 5.0.

 What is my class rank?

-Parkway, like most high schools private and public in St Louis, does not use a class rank.
-Parkway has the Latin Honors system: 4.0 and above = Summa Cum Laude, 3.75 - 3.99 = Magna Cum Laude, and 3.5 - 3.74 = Cum Laud Not using a class rank allows colleges to examine your transcript more thoroughly to give a better view of what you have chosen to take and how well you have done.
+Parkway, like most private and public high schools in St Louis, does not use a class rank.
+Parkway has the Latin Honors system: 4.0 and above = Summa Cum Laude, 3.75 - 3.99 = Magna Cum Laude, and 3.5 - 3.74 = Cum Laud.
+Not using a class rank allows colleges to examine your transcript more thoroughly to give a better view of what you have chosen to take and how well you have done.
 Your transcript tells more about you than just a class rank number.
 We want you and your high school academic experience to be considered, but just your numbers.

 How many activities are the right number for college applications?